Infinite-Dimensional Representations of 2-Groups: Introduction

-Working in this picture, we present a detailed study of equivalence, direct sums, tensor products, reducibility, decomposability, and retractability for representations and 1-intertwiners.
+Working in this picture, we study the representations of 2-groups on measurable categories in Section \ref{MeasRep}.
+We present a detailed study of equivalence, direct sums, tensor products, reducibility, decomposability, and retractability for representations and 1-intertwiners.
 While our work is hugely indebted to that of Crane, Sheppeard, and Yetter, we confront many issues they did not discuss.
 Some of these arise from the fact that they implicitly consider representations of discrete 2-groups, while we treat {\it measurable} representations of {\it measurable} 2-groups---for example, Lie 2-groups.
 The representations of a Lie group viewed as a discrete group are vastly more pathological than its measurable representations.
 Indeed, this is already true for $\mathbb{R}$, which has enormous numbers of nonmeasurable 1-dimensional representations if we assume the axiom of choice, but none if we assume the axiom of determinacy.
 The same phenomenon occurs for Lie 2-groups.
 So, it is important to treat them as measurable 2-groups, and focus on their measurable representations.

 In Section \ref{conclusion}, we conclude by sketching some directions for future research.
 We argue that a measurable category $H^X$ becomes a `separable 2-Hilbert space' when the measurable space $X$ is equipped with a $\sigma$-finite measure.
 We also sketch how this approach to separable 2-Hilbert spaces should fit into a more general approach to 2-Hilbert spaces based on von Neumann algebras.